 - Demonstrate ability to evaluate and investigate practice, review data, and assimilate scientific evidence to improve patient care and/or the medication-use system.

 - Demonstrate management skills.

 - Provide effective medication and practice-related education to patients, caregivers, health care professionals, students, and the public (individuals and groups).

-- Effectively employ appropriate preceptors’ roles when engaged in teaching (e.g., students, pharmacy technicians, or other health care professionals).
+- Effectively employ appropriate preceptor roles when engaged in teaching students, pharmacy technicians, or fellow health care professionals.